 The router is the device that establishes the Wi-Fi network, while the modem is the connection to your home’s internet service.

-Imagine a case whereby the color of the lights on both devices differs.
-For example, your modem’s blue color is evident.
+Imagine a case whereby the colour of the lights on both devices differs.
+For example, your modem’s blue colour is evident.
 However, you can’t see a blue light on your router.
 Alternatively, the router signal remains red.
 Is that your case?
 Don’t worry.
 Your issue could be lying between the Wi-Fi device and your router.

 Check from the back side of the router.
 From that view, you’ll see a cable linking the two devices.
 When appropriately placed, this cable connects the router’s yellow “internet” port and the modem’s orange “ethernet” port.